vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development/_index.md

 ## Why is this important?

-This learning path will provide you with foundational knowledge around modern, cloud-native software development with Spring and Cloud-Foundry.
-It has been conceived as pre-work to get the most of an application-related software development engagement with Tanzu Labs.
+This learning path will provide you with foundational knowledge around modern, cloud native software development with Spring and Tanzu Application Service (TAS).

+It has been initially conceived as pre-work to get the most of an application-related software development engagement with Tanzu Labs.
+However, we found this learning path highly effective in building up your Spring Boot, cloud native, and TAS skills without any Tanzu Labs service engagement.

 ## Who is this learning path for?